Guide to health savings accounts (HSAs)

 • They're a U.S. citizen and are paid in U.S. dollars

-Pros of health savings accounts
+Pros of HSAs

 Now that you know a little more about HSAs and how they work, let's go over and outline their advantages.

-1. Tax savings: Contributions an employee makes to their HSA are tax-deductible.
-Likewise, any contributions made by you as an employer aren’t considered taxable income because they’re made on a pre-tax basis.
+• Tax savings: Contributions an employee makes to their HSA are tax-deductible.
+Likewise, any contributions made by you as an employer aren't considered taxable income because they're made on a pre-tax basis.

-3. No tax on qualified withdrawals: Withdrawals used to pay for qualified medical expenses for your employee, their spouse, and their dependents are never taxed.
+• No tax on qualified withdrawals: Withdrawals used to pay for qualified medical expenses for your employee, their spouse, and their dependents are never taxed.
 The interest they earn on the account accumulates over the years, tax-deferred.
 If used to pay for qualified medical expenses, the withdrawal is tax-free.

-Cons of health savings accounts
+Cons of HSAs

 HSAs have inherent advantages that other savings accounts don't offer.
 But there may be a few downsides to HSAs that could give people pause.
 Let's take a look at some of those below.

-3. Pre-funded accounts: Employers have to pre-fund HSAs, which means you must put up the cash for your employees to use up front, regardless of whether they will spend the money or not.
+• Pre-funded accounts: Employers have to pre-fund HSAs, which means you must put up the cash for your employees to use up front, regardless of whether they will spend the money or not.

-5. Potential penalties: If an employee withdraws funds for non-qualified expenses before they turn 65, they'll owe income taxes on the money plus a 20% penalty.
+• Potential penalties: If an employee withdraws funds for non-qualified expenses before they turn 65, they'll owe income taxes on the money plus a 20% penalty.

-How employees can maximize their health savings account
+How employees can maximize their HSAs

-HSAs are invaluable health benefits because they offer immediately accessible money to help your employees pay for medical costs without them having to tap into their regular checking or savings account.
+HSAs are invaluable health benefits because they offer immediately accessible money to help your employees pay for medical care costs without them having to tap into their regular checking or savings account.

 Let's look at four ways an employee can boost their HSA balance early on so they can continue to enjoy it once they can no longer contribute to it.